 Best Fit Explained

 Best fit dictates the elements that are best fitted to your individual business.
 This is a truly unique and bespoke positioning that is not bound by trends (i.e. best practice).
 For example, a town may have two flower shops.
 The first may send a text message to their customers when their flower order is ready.
 The second flower shop may e-mail customers individually instead.
 Even though these two flower shops are from the same industry and even based in the same location, they use different methods to fit their needs and their customers’ needs best.
-Best practice may be to e-mail customers when their order is ready.
-But for the older customer who may not be the most tech savvy and therefore may not even have an e-mail address; it would make more sense to call them instead.
+The best practice may be to e-mail customers when their order is ready.
+But for the older customer who may not be the most tech-savvy and therefore may not even have an e-mail address; it would make more sense to call them instead.

 Three Examples of Best Fit Online

 1. Sending Newsletters

 The sending of newsletters to your subscribers is something which your business will have to decide first if it will do this at all and if so, when will it send them.
 In essence, what is the best fit for your newsletter strategy?
 For a business or company that sells predominantly to the older generation or the ‘grey market’, it may be unwise to send e-newsletters at all as their target market may not frequent the use of technology to access these.